-Artemisia – The silvery foliage of heat-loving Artemisia sets off the vibrant shades of red hot poker to best advantage.
+Artemisia – The silvery foliage of heat loving Artemisia sets off the vibrant shades of red hot poker to their best advantage.

-Gaillardia – Commonly known as blanket flower, gaillardia is a vividly colored plant that, like red hot poker, thrives in heat and sunlight.
+Gaillardia – Commonly known as blanket flower, gaillardia is a vividly colored plant that, like the red-hot poker, thrives in heat and sunlight.

-Liatris – With its spiky, purple blooms, liatris provides fascinating contrast with the oranges, reds and yellow of red hot poker.
+Liatris – With its spiky, purple blooms, liatris provides a fascinating contrast with the oranges, reds, and yellow of the red-hot poker.

 Lamb’s ear – If you’re looking for more subtle red hot poker companion plants, try pairing red hot poker with silvery, soft lamb’s ear (Stachys byzantia).

-Baptisia – Also known as false indigo (Baptisia australis), this impressive perennial with spiky blooms and blue-green foliage provides a distinctive contrast with red hot poker.
+Baptisia – Also known as false indigo (Baptisia australis), this impressive perennial with spiky blooms and blue-green foliage provides a distinctive contrast with the red-hot poker.